 The Center for Prevention of Progression cares for patients diagnosed with – or at high risk for – precursor conditions of hematologic malignancies, including:

 In CHIP, some blood-forming stem cells acquire leukemia-associated mutations and contribute more than their share to blood cell development.
 Individuals with CHIP don't have symptoms or obvious abnormalities in their blood counts, but Dana-Farber research has shown CHIP to have an increased risk for blood cancers such as acute myeloid leukemia (AML), myelodysplastic syndromes (MDS) and myeloproliferative neoplasms (MPNs).
 The rate of transformation from CHIP to blood cancers is around 1% per year.

 MGUS is a condition in which there are abnormal plasma cells in the bone marrow, but there is no cancer.
 The abnormal plasma cells produce monoclonal (M) protein.
 In most patients, the amount of M protein stays the same, and there are no symptoms or problems.

-In some patients, MGUS may later become a more serious condition or cancer, such as multiple myeloma, lymphoma, or Waldenström's macroglobulinemia.
-MGUS is three times more common in African-Americans.
+In some patients, MGUS may later become a more serious condition or cancer, such as multiple myeloma, lymphoma, or Waldenström's macroglobulinemia, or AL amyloidosis.

 Center for Prevention of Progression Appointments